Tocoi Creek High School: Controversy

 In August 2022, an incident between TCHS assistant principal Erin Lynn and dean and football coach Jerry Kyle Skipper sparked an investigation by the school district.
 The incident involved sexual misconduct in the workplace between Lynn and Skipper, and both were put on administrative leave by the school district for inappropriate actions in November 2022.
-Lynn resigned four days after being put on administrative leave while Skipper faces termination for "interactions with another colleague that involved flirtatious and sexual misconduct in and out of the workplace."
+Lynn resigned four days after being put on administrative leave while Skipper faced termination for "interactions with another colleague that involved flirtatious and sexual misconduct in and out of the workplace."

 Athletics

-TCHS plans to offer athletics programs in football, volleyball, baseball, softball, swimming and diving, soccer, lacrosse, basketball, tennis, golf, weightlifting, cross country, track and field, competitive cheer, competitive dance, and wrestling.
+TCHS offers athletics programs in football, volleyball, baseball, softball, swimming and diving, soccer, lacrosse, basketball, tennis, golf, weightlifting, cross country, track and field, competitive cheer, competitive dance, competitive marching band, and wrestling.

 The school's athletic director announced in February 2021 that TCHS would be hiring over 60 athletic staff positions and that the Toros have partnered with Baker's Sporting Goods of Jacksonville and adidas for equipment and apparel.

 Football

-The Toros will compete as an independent in football for their inaugural season in 2021, a decision made by the Florida High School Athletic Association.
-The first football game in school history is scheduled against Paxon on August 20, 2021 and will take place at St. Augustine High School.
+The Toros competed as an independent in football for their inaugural season in 2021, a decision made by the Florida High School Athletic Association.
+The first football game in school history was scheduled against Paxon on August 20, 2021, and took place at St. Augustine High School.